ankitpokhrel/tus-php/README.md

 $server->serve();
 ```

-You need to rewrite your server to respond to specific endpoint.
+You need to rewrite your server to respond to a specific endpoint.
 For example:

 ###### Nginx
 ```nginx